cex-io-exchange/cexio-exchange-plus/README.md

 ```

 ### Subscribe to updates
 The WebsocketClient allows you to receive updates.
-At the now available two types of updates `account_update` and `executionReport`.
-You can get more details about them in [documentation](https://docs.plus.cex.io/#websocket-private-api-calls-account-events).
+The following types of updates are available: `account_update`, `executionReport`, `order_book_increment`, `tradeUpdate`, etc. You can get more details about them in [documentation](https://docs.plus.cex.io/#websocket-private-api-calls-account-events).

 ```js
 const { WebsocketClient } = require('@cex-io/cexio-exchange-plus')